Phil Hardberger: Political career

 Hardberger's decision to run for mayor in the fall of 2004 was somewhat of a surprise because no one without a city council background had been elected mayor of San Antonio in modern history.
 He defeated Councilman Julian Castro, his ultimate successor as mayor, in a runoff on June 7, 2005.
 Hardberger himself succeeded Ed Garza, who was prohibited by city statute from serving more than two two-year terms.

-He was in office during the fall of 2005 when the New Orleans Saints were displaced as a result of Hurricane Katrina and set up their operations in San Antonio.
+Hardberger was in office during the fall of 2005 when the New Orleans Saints were displaced as a result of Hurricane Katrina and set up their operations in San Antonio.
 The 2005 season was split between the Alamodome in San Antonio and LSU's Tiger Stadium in Baton Rouge.
 Various media reports in the San Antonio Express-News indicated the owner and government officials in San Antonio were working behind the scenes concerning a possible permanent relocation to San Antonio.
 Hardberger pushed a strong verbal campaign to pursue the Saints.
 Other officials, including then-Texas Governor Rick Perry, had indicated they would also support a relocation to San Antonio, including using funding to upgrade the Alamodome, or possibly build a new stadium.